 CCA shares beef industry priorities for the 43rd Federal Election

 With the 43rd Federal Election slated for Monday, October 21, 2019 the Canadian Cattlemen’s Association (CCA) has issued an election platform document outlining the issues and policies of importance to the Canadian beef sector.
 CCA positions on a variety of issues including trade, labour, research, regulatory burden and Business Risk Management (BRM) are included in the document.
-Download the document here.
+Download the document in French here and in English here.

 Individual beef producers can continue to count on the CCA to work hard to represent them in Ottawa and to advocate on the issues and policies that are important to the Canadian beef sector.
 As an organization, the CCA does not take a position on any political party.
 The CCA will always work with whichever party forms the government of the day and for this reason, we are always focused on policy.

 Leading up to the Election, CCA presented parties with an election survey to provide some insight into their various positions on issues facing Canadian beef producers.
 Read the Liberal Party response here, the Conservative Party response here, the NDP response here, the Green Party response here, and the Bloc Québécois response here.

 The CCA recognizes that the Liberal government has been well aligned with CCA policy in a number of areas, primarily on the trade negotiation front.
 Former Agriculture and International Trade Ministers, Lawrence MacAulay and François-Philippe Champagne, respectively, along with Foreign Affairs Minister Chrystia Freeland, have often earned CCA’s praise for their trade successes and we have given it when it was deserved, just as we supported the positive policies of the Harper, Martin, Chretien and Mulroney governments before them.
 The CCA will follow the same practice of working with the new government to develop and implement policies and actions favourable to Canadian beef producers.